vvvar/PeakEater/README.md

 - Algebraic
 - Arctangent

-You can read more about difference between Hard and Soft clipping [here](https://www.hackaudio.com/digital-signal-processing/distortion-effects/hard-clipping/) and [here](https://www.hackaudio.com/digital-signal-processing/distortion-effects/soft-clipping/).
+You can read more about the difference between Hard and Soft clipping [here](https://www.hackaudio.com/digital-signal-processing/distortion-effects/hard-clipping/) and [here](https://www.hackaudio.com/digital-signal-processing/distortion-effects/soft-clipping/).

 ### Oversampling